brandhsu/tfcaidm/README.md

 ## Introduction

-<strong>[TFCAIDM](https://pypi.org/project/tfcaidm/)</strong> is a unified framework for building and training medical imaging deep learning models built on top of [TensorFlow](https://www.tensorflow.org/) and [JarvisMD](https://pypi.org/project/jarvis-md/).
+<strong>[TFCAIDM](https://pypi.org/project/tfcaidm/)</strong> is a unified framework for building and training medical imaging deep learning models for large scale experimentation built on top of [TensorFlow](https://www.tensorflow.org/) and [JarvisMD](https://pypi.org/project/jarvis-md/).
 The library supports interfacing custom datasets with `jarvis`, model development with `tensorflow`, and built-in reproducibility, traceability, and performance logging for all experiments.

 For all project updates, check out [CHANGELOG.md](https://github.com/Brandhsu/tfcaidm/blob/master/CHANGELOG.md).